 58. Exxxit: Life After Porn (2010, Spokane).
 A documentary following the lives of people involved in the adult industry.

-59. Dan Cummins: Crazy with a Capital F (2010, Bing Crosby Theater: Spokane).
+59. Dan Cummins: Crazy with a Capital F (2010, Bing Crosby Theater: Spoka28 ne).
 Stand-up comedy routine filmed live in the Bing Crosby Theater.

 60. 28 Hours Later: The Zombie Movie (2010, Spokane)A film crew is in the midst of making a zombie movie, when suddenly everything becomes very, very real.
 Action, comedy, horror.

-64. Knights of Badassdom (Not yet released, Spokane) Live-action role players conjure up a demon from hell by mistake and must deal with the consequences.
+64. Knights of Badassdom (2013, Spokane) Live-action role players conjure up a demon from hell by mistake and must deal with the consequences.

-We’ll keep updating these lists as we view movies and as new ones are filmed in the Spokane area.
+We’ll keep updating this list as we view movies and as new ones are filmed in the Spokane area.
 Thank you for all the comments helping us keep this up to date!